Philip Manson-Bahr: Career

-With his medical degree in 1907, Manson-Bahr earned membership of the Royal College of Surgeons, and was appointed house physician of the hospital.
+With his medical degree in 1907, Manson-Bahr earned membership of the Royal College of Surgeons and was appointed house physician of the hospital.
 In 1909, he led Stanley Research Expedition to Fiji to investigate dysentery and filariasis.
 He worked out the transmission of a filarial worm (Wuchereria species), which he even demonstrated by infecting himself.
 He demonstrated that the mosquito Aedes pseudoscutellaris was the vector of the parasite in Fiji.
 He also identified Shigella shigae (now Shigella dysenteriae), a bacterium that causes severe dysentery called shigellosis.
 In 1912 he spent 14 months in Ceylon (now Sri Lanka) upon an invitation by Tea Planter's Association to investigate tropical sprue.
 Other physicians had reported that the causative agent was bacterial species.
 But he correctly identified it as a pathogenic yeast Molinia candida (now Candida albicans).

-He served in the British Army in Egypt, Palestine and the Dardanelles during World War I. He was awarded the Distinguished Service Order in 1917 for his service.
+At the outbreak of World War I, Manson-Bahr joined the British Army as Lieutenant in the Royal Army Medical Corps.
+He was stationed in Egypt, Palestine and the Dardanelles.
+He was awarded the Distinguished Service Order in 1917 for his service.
 He was much involved in eradication of cholera outbreak in Egypt in 1918 and pellagra among prisoners of war.
 After the war ended in 1919, he joined the Albert Dock Seamen's Hospital and then transferred to the Hospital for the London School of Tropical Medicine.
 He was also a lecturer at the London School of Hygiene and Tropical Medicine.
 He remained as Consultant Physician to the Colonial Office and the Crown Agents from 1927 to 1947.
 Between 1937 and 1947 he also served as Director of the Department of Clinical Tropical Medicine.